 Rest assured that they will surely love the bonding time that you and your feline companion will get during this time.
 Besides coat maintenance, regular ear cleanings are a must in order to avoid ear infections.

-Siamese cats find it hard to reach this area of their body so they will need your help in making sure that their ears are kept as clean as possible.
+Siamese cats find it hard to reach this area of their body, so they will need your help in making sure that their ears are kept as clean as possible.

-Using a wet cotton ball will help in dislodging any dirt or wax that may lodge into the ears of your cat.
+Using a wet cotton ball will help in dislodging any dirt or wax that may lodge in the ears of your cat.
 If you find it too difficult, it would be best to get your friendly pet doctor to help you with this task.

 You can do this by having your cat sit on your lap while pressing its paw to reveal its claws.
 You can only trim a bit of it using clippers while filing them after.

-Again, if you are quite unsure of what to do, it’s best that you bring them to a professional in order to avoid any injuries (on both you and your lovely Siamese cat) from happening.
+Again, if you are quite unsure of what to do, it’s best that you bring them to a professional in order to avoid any injuries (to both you and your lovely Siamese cat) from happening.

 WHICH IS THE RAREST SIAMESE CAT?

 The rarest Siamese cat is the Foreign White Balinese, a pure white kitten.
 The secret is in their genes.
 To give birth to a pure foreign white Balinese, two copies of the long-haired gene that can only come from a true Balinese are needed.